pp148656/Movie-Boooking-Web-App/README.md

-# Movie Boooking Web App
+# Sevice Boooking Web App
  Users can book movies.
 Admins can add movies.
  //to start the frontend
  npm start